General

 or if the saddle is resting on the bottom line and

 not touching the top line.
-Saddles are designed for
+Because most saddles are

 the entire bar width to rest in alignment, properly